NatanAmorim/my-configs/README.md

 # README

-This repository is for sharing NatanAmorim personal setup.
-Ideas and patches are appreciated, but keep it simple.
+This repository is for sharing NatanAmorim Configuration and APPs.

 > [!Warning]\
-> Everything you see here is exactly what I use, don't just copy and paste without adapting for your config.
+> Everything you see here is exactly what I use, feel free to adapt this to your specific requirements.

 ## Tech Tips